stan-hua/CytoImageNet/README.md

 4. Report accuracy, termed *'not-same-compound' **(NSC) accuracy***.

 ### COOS-7
-This dataset was originally designed to test the out-of-sample generalizability of trained classifiers.
+A dataset of single-cell mouse cells, COOS-7 was originally designed to test the out-of-sample generalizability of trained classifiers.
 For each of the 4 test sets, the evaluation procedure is as follows:
 1. Extract image features (*each 'image' is made of **2** grayscale fluorescent microscopy images*)
-2. Using a kNN, classify the protein's localization given in one of 7 labels.
+2. Using 11-nearest neighbors trained on features extracted from the training set, classify the protein's localization given in one of 7 labels.

 ### CyCLOPS
-This dataset is composed of single cell images.
+This dataset is composed of single-cell images of yeast cells.
 The evaluation procedure is as follows:
 1. Extract image features (*each 'image' is made of **2** grayscale fluorescent microscopy images*)
-2. Using a kNN, classify the protein's localization given in one of 17 labels.
+2. Using 11-nearest neighbors, classify the protein's localization given in one of 17 labels.

 **RELEVANT CODE**: [`model_evaluation.py`](https://github.com/stan-hua/CytoImageNet/blob/master/scripts/model_evaluation.py)

+### Results

+Notably, our model only achieved 13.42% accuracy on the training set and 11.32% on the validation set.
+Yet, it produced features competitive to ImageNet.
+It is surprising that features pretrained on CytoImageNet don’t beat ImageNet-pretrained features.
+As Kornblith, Shlens and Le 2019 reported a strong correlation between ImageNet validation accuracy and transfer accuracy, it may be that we haven’t had the opportunity to optimize the model enough, and this may be explored in future work.

 ---